preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 ### Python Dependencies

-QAP requires Numpy, Scipy, Nipype, Nibabel and Nitime.
+QAP requires Numpy, Scipy, Nipype, Nibabel, Nitime, and PyYAML.
 If you have `pip`, you may install these by typing in the command below:

-    pip install numpy scipy nipype nibabel nitime
+    pip install numpy scipy nipype nibabel nitime pyyaml

 ### QAP